Fredd Wayne: Benjamin Franklin, Citizen

 Out of these creative years Fredd Wayne developed the role for which he's probably best known.
 The idea came to him while flying to New York from Los Angeles in 1964; he went straight to the New York Public Library from JFK to begin research and was directed to the Editor of The Papers of Benjamin Franklin at Yale University in New Haven, Connecticut.
-After six weeks of study and appearances as Franklin on 'Tonight' and 'Today' shows he began breaking in his one-man show Benjamin Franklin, Citizen in upstate New York and Ohio.
-By the time he reached Los Angeles the production was running smoothly and Wayne was hired to play Franklin in a two-part Bewitched on ABC-TV.Wayne’s Benjamin Franklin, Citizen also had a long run in Hollywood’s Ivar Theatre which led to a well received U.S. State Department tour of Europe and subsequent college tours throughout America during the Bicentennial era and beyond.
+After six weeks of study and appearances as Franklin on the Tonight Show and Today Show, he began breaking in his one-man show Benjamin Franklin, Citizen in upstate New York and Ohio.
+By the time he reached Los Angeles the production was running smoothly and Wayne was hired to play Franklin in a two-part episode of Bewitched on ABC-TV.Wayne's Benjamin Franklin, Citizen also had a long run in Hollywood's Ivar Theatre which led to a well-received U.S. State Department tour of Europe and subsequent college tours throughout America during the Bicentennial era and beyond.
 His work as Franklin on Bob Hope's America is 200 Years Old...And There's Still Hope! recorded on May 4, 1976, led to appearances in multiple roles on four subsequent Bob Hope Television Specials including an appearance as Brandon Tartikoff opposite Brandon Tartikoff.
 Fredd Wayne has also appeared frequently as Franklin at IBM, GE, and other industrial conventions.
 His recording of The Autobiography of Benjamin Franklin (Audio Partners) was selected as one of the top audiotapes of 1997.

 Writings

-As a writer Fredd Wayne’s articles have appeared in The New York Times, Playboy, The Los Angeles Times, Performing Arts, Westways, The Arizona Republic, and numerous other publications.
+As a writer Fredd Wayne's articles have appeared in The New York Times, Playboy, The Los Angeles Times, Performing Arts, Westways, The Arizona Republic, and numerous other publications.
 Wayne has titled his upcoming fictionalized memoir "Blinky's Great Adventure".